armadillica/flamenco-worker-python/README.md

 - `job_types`: Space-separated list of job types this worker may execute.
 - `task_update_queue_db`: filename of the SQLite3 database holding the queue of task updates to be sent to the Master.
+- `pid`: Location of the PID file that'll be created when Flamenco-Worker is running, and removed on startup.
+It'll contain the process ID.
+This is required when using the SysV service script.
+When not present (or with empty value), the PID file will neither be created nor removed.

 These configuration keys are also required, but are created automatically upon startup when they don't exist yet: